Please enable JavaScript in your browser to use this page.

 Bath Quays Links

-Use this page to find out about the proposed improvements to the walking, wheeling and cycling links between Midsomer Norton and Westfield.
+Use this page to find out about the proposed improvements to the walking, wheeling and cycling links near Bath Quays Bridge.

 Project and strategy context

 We aim to provide more travel choices for everyone.
-As part of our Corporate Strategy, we want to make walking, wheeling, and cycling safer, more convenient and accessible, while helping to reduce congestion and improve air quality.
+As part of our Corporate Strategy, we want to make walking, wheeling, and cycling safer, more convenient and accessible, while helping to reduce congestion, improve air quality and promote healthy lifestyles.

 Bath Quays Links (BQL) is an initiative designed to help make walking, wheeling and cycling easier, and more enjoyable, in central Bath.
 It is one of several CRSTS (City Region Sustainable Transport Settlements) projects being developed in Bath.
 It will work alongside other transport strategy initiatives in the city, to support our community's travel choices.